enclave-networks/.github/.github/ISSUE_TEMPLATE/008-release-checklist.md

 # Release Checklist

 - [ ] Completed Pulumi end-to-end tests successfully (see [README](https://github.com/enclave-networks/fabric/tree/develop/tests/EndToEnd))
-- [ ] Peer-to-peer connections are established
-- [ ] Relay connections are established
-- [ ] Policy changes are propagated to the endpoint
-- [ ] Systems can be disabled and re-enabled
-- [ ] Systems can be revoked sucessfully
-- [ ] Successful enrolment with general use keys
-- [ ] Successful enrolment with ephemeral keys
-- [ ] DNS stub resolver works
 - [ ] Test WinARM64 (build VM in Azure on Windows 11 and test manually)

 ## Windows

+- [ ] Continues to operate following sleep, hibernate and resume operations on physical devices
+- [ ] Can be successfully upgraded from an earlier enrolled version
+- [ ] Sucessfully runs the unattended installer
+- [ ] Successful enrolment with general use key
+- [ ] Successful enrolment with ephemeral key
 - [ ] Responds to start, stop and run operations
 - [ ] Can successfully switch between profiles
-- [ ] Can be successfully upgraded from an earlier enrolled version
+- [ ] Peer-to-peer connections are established
-- [ ] Sucessfully runs the unattended installer
+- [ ] Relay connections are established
-- [ ] Continues to operate following sleep, hibernate and resume operations on physical devices
+- [ ] Policy changes are propagated to the system
 - [ ] DNS stub resolver works
+- [ ] System can be disabled and re-enabled
+- [ ] System can be revoked sucessfully

 ## Linux tests